 it component-side up on an antistatic surface, in an antistatic card

-rack, or in an electrostatic bag (see Figure 4).
-If you are returning a component, place it in an electrostatic
+rack, or into an electrostatic bag (see Figure 5).
+If you are returning a component,

 an Electrostatic Bag